kbengine/kbengine/kbe/src/lib/python/Doc/library/exceptions.rst

 .. exception:: GeneratorExit

-   Raise when a :term:`generator`\'s :meth:`close` method is called.
+   Raised when a :term:`generator`\'s :meth:`close` method is called.
 It directly inherits from :exc:`BaseException` instead of :exc:`Exception` since it is technically not an error.

-.. exception:: IOError

-   Raised when an I/O operation (such as the built-in :func:`print` or :func:`open` functions or a method of a :term:`file object`) fails for an I/O-related reason, e.g., "file not found" or "disk full".

-   This class is derived from :exc:`EnvironmentError`.
-See the discussion above for more information on exception instance attributes.

 .. exception:: ImportError

    Raised when an :keyword:`import` statement fails to find the module definition or when a ``from ... import`` fails to find a name that is to be imported.

+   The :attr:`name` and :attr:`path` attributes can be set using keyword-only arguments to the constructor.
+When set they represent the name of the module that was attempted to be imported and the path to any file which triggered the exception, respectively.

+   .. versionchanged:: 3.3
+      Added the :attr:`name` and :attr:`path` attributes.

 .. exception:: IndexError